COVID-19 School Health Resources for School Nurses and Other School Health Care Personnel

 Schools should work with local pediatricians, school nurses, and public health authorities to promote childhood vaccination messaging before and during the school year.
 Students, families, and staff should be encouraged to get the influenza vaccination.
 The flu vaccine is vital to reducing the impact of respiratory illness in communities.

 In response to the noted decrease in immunization rates due to the pandemic, for the 2020-21 school year DOH temporarily suspended school immunization regulations for a two-month period after the beginning of the school year and the beginning of enrollment in an early childhood education program.
-While this temporary suspension is now in effect, DOH continues to stress the importance of immunizations for children and across the lifespan.
+DOH continues to stress the importance of immunizations for children and across the lifespan.
 The temporary suspension is intended to provide flexibility to schools and school nurses, and for parents and guardians, but it is essential that students receive their recommended vaccinations as soon as possible if they are behind schedule as a result of the pandemic.
-See the

 Multisystem Inflammatory Syndrome in Children (MIS-C)